 At times we will eat at local homes and small restaurants.
 We have instructed Vishu to be mindful of our health and to select our food options carefully.
 Stomach illness is hard to avoid.
 We have ways to prepare for it.

 EMERGENCIES AND RISKS

 Everyone needs to understand how remote this part of the world is.
-There is no government help.
-There are no ambulances.
+There is limited government help.
+There are few ambulances.
 You cannot have an accident.
 You cannot have an accident.
 We have professional rescue services in place in the event of an emergency and require all team members to purchase travel and rescue insurance.

 HOW TO JOIN THE TEAM